For students admitted Fall 2023

 Semesters are Fall and Spring semesters.
 Summer sessions do not count towards the fifth term semester cap.

 Non-transfer students must apply to the public health major by the end of their fifth semester in attendance at UC Berkeley.
 It is strongly recommended that students apply by the end of their fourth semester.
-We will not accept applications from graduating seniors or from students who are in their sixth term or above, even if it’s not the student’s first major.
-There are no exceptions.
+We will not accept applications from graduating seniors or from students who are in their sixth term or above, even if Public Health is not the student’s first major.

 Complete at least 7 units of coursework from the following list:

 - Per the Molecular and Cell Biology department, students are required to enroll in both Biology 1A and Biology 1AL in the same term.
 Biology 1AL (2) will not count towards the 7 units of Biological Science Prerequisites.

 - MCELLBI 32: Introduction to Human Physiology (3)